sciapp/sampledb/docs/user_guide/instruments.rst

 You can view a list of instruments at https://iffsamples.fz-juelich.de/instruments/.
 To make navigating the growing list of instruments easier, users can select **favorites** by clicking the star next to an instrument's name.

 .. note::
     At this time, instruments can only be created by the iffSamples administrators.
-If you would like your instrument or action to be included, please `let us know <f.rhiem@fz-juelich.de>`_.
+If you would like your instrument or action to be included, please `let us know`_.

 Instrument Scientists
 ---------------------